afpineda/OpenSourceSimWheelESP32/doc/hardware/ui/LEDStrips/LEDStrips_en.md

 ```

 Create each *segment* as described below,
-passing the `LEDStripTelemetry` instance as the first argument.
+passing the `LEDStripTelemetry` instance as the first parameter.
-Other arguments depend on the *segment*.
+Other parameters depend on the *segment*.

 For example: